TerraMA2/terrama2/README.md

 ## Dependencies

+The file named **[https://github.com/TerraMA2/terrama2/blob/master/DEPENDENCIES DEPENDENCIES]** in the root of TerraMA² source tree contains the official list of third-party libraries and tools that you must install before building TerraMA² from source.

 If you want to build yourself TerraMA² then you need to install some third-party libraries.
 Below we show the list of third-party libraries dependencies and its versions:
 - **Boost (Mandatory):** TerraMA² is built on top of Boost libraries.
 You will need to have them installed in order to build TerraMA2.
 Make sure to have at least version 1.54.0 installed.
 If you prefer to install from source, download it from: http://www.boost.org.